- What you Need to File and When

-Q. I am a Nonresident for Tax; do I file a Non-Resident tax return for Illinois State?
+Q. I am a nonresident for tax purposes; do I file a Non-Resident tax return for Illinois State?

 A. Not necessarily.
 Illinois State defines a ‘Non-Resident’ as someone who lives outside of the state of Illinois.
 If you lived and worked only in Illinois while in the US, you should file as a resident.
 You can be a nonresident for tax to the US, but a resident of Illinois.

-Q. My spouse also has income, can we file together?
+Q. My spouse/partner also had earned income, can we file together?

-A. If your spouse is a resident for tax, you and a spouse can file a joint tax return.
+A. If your spouse/partner is a resident for tax purposes, you and your spouse/partner can file a joint tax return.
 If you both a nonresidents for tax, you cannot file together.

 Q. Am I eligible for the Earned Income Tax Credit (EITC)?